SCCAD-LAB/SCCAD-3nm-PDK/README.md

 - Customizable PDK – Enables researchers to <a href="https://github.com/SCCAD-LAB/SCCAD-3nm-PDK/tree/main/PDK%20Development">modify PDK contents</a> including device, interconnect, cells, and place/route flow and explore new design methodologies.
 - Broad tool compatibility – Compatible with <a href="https://github.com/SCCAD-LAB/SCCAD-3nm-PDK/tree/main/PnR-OpenROAD">OpenROAD</a>, <a href="https://github.com/SCCAD-LAB/SCCAD-3nm-PDK/tree/main/PnR-Cadence">Cadence</a>, and <a href="https://github.com/SCCAD-LAB/SCCAD-3nm-PDK/tree/main/PnR-Synopsys">Synopsys</a> physical desig flows.

+### Methodologies
+Our device model is built from physics-based TCAD simulations of nanosheet FETs and calibrated to IMEC’s 3 nm reference data, then converted into a BSIM-CMG compact model using curve fitting for circuit-level use.
+Our interconnect model is built by scaling an existing PDK (ASAP7), assigning resistance and capacitance values from literature, and generating RC parasitics using extraction tools such as StarRC.
+Our DRC rule deck is derived from ASAP7-style predictive rules, extended with constraints from published 3 nm GAAFET and BPR research, and implemented as Synopsys IC Validator runsets for academic DTCO use.
+Our PEX rule deck is a predictive extraction technology generated from ITF/ICT interconnect definitions using StarRC and Quantus/QRC, based on ASAP7-style BEOL scaling and extended for 3 nm GAAFET, BPR, and BSP structures.

 ### Strengths
 SCCAD 3nm is a modern, research-focused PDK that captures key aspects of advanced-node design, including GAAFET devices, advanced BEOL features (e.g., buried power rails), and support for multiple PnR tools.
 It builds on standard compact modeling frameworks (BSIM-class models), IRDS-guided scaling, and prior academic PDKs such as ASAP7.
 While not silicon-calibrated, it is internally consistent and sufficiently complete to support end-to-end digital implementation and enable meaningful qualitative analysis.